MJOW1999/MJOW1999/README.md

 Here are a few of the projects I'm most proud of:

 - [Ccolours](https://mjow1999.github.io/Ccolours/) - My [coolors](https://coolors.co/) inspired random colour generator!
-- [Magic the Gathering API](https://fac22.github.io/michaelAlexAPI/) - API website where we can generate a booster for Magic the Gathering game
+- [Magic the Gathering API](https://fac22.github.io/michaelAlexAPI/) - API website with [@lopezelpesado](https://github.com/lopezelpesado) where we can generate a booster for Magic the Gathering game
-- [MEA Robotics](https://fac22.github.io/Michael-Elena-Agency/) - Agency website where you can hire your own robot!
+- [MEA Robotics](https://fac22.github.io/Michael-Elena-Agency/) - Agency website with [@elenamarinaki](https://github.com/elenamarinaki) where you can hire your own robot!
 - [FAC22](https://mjow1999.github.io/FAC22/) - Filled with all of my learnings on Founders & Coders pre-apprenticeship!
 - [Unity Maths Game](https://github.com/MJOW1999/Unity-Maths-Game) - Prototype of a maths game commissioned by the University of Leicester Maths department (*not sure if it still works*)
 - [FAC2](https://mjow1999.github.io/FAC2/) - My favourite one so far, my second application to Founders & Coders.